MortalWombat-repo/Document_QA_with_FAISS/README.md

 # Document_QA_with_FAISS

 ## Overview
-This is a **Retreival Augmented Generation (RAG)** system for querying information from documents.
+This is a **Retrieval Augmented Generation (RAG)** system for querying information from documents.
 The focus is on contractual information but it can be of any type generally. <br>
 It uses **FAISS (Facebook AI Similarity Search)** as its vector store and uses **Google Gemini API** for inference. <br>
 The indexed data is chunked for better throughoutput and hashed so no duplicates are accepted. <br>
-It is served in a **Streamlit** frontend and has 3 modes of use:
+The system is served in a **Streamlit** frontend, and has 3 modes of use:

 * **Local:**
   This mode allows you to query documents directly on your local machine without any user authentication or session tracking.
 Ideal for single-user use or quick testing of      the vector store.